ayush8303/Stress-test-generator/README.md

 #### Guidelines

+- The idea is to generate random test cases and test both the author's solution and your solution.
+Failed test cases should be printed in the `wrong_ans.txt` file.

 - Generate small random values to easily identify failed test cases.

 - Ensure overflow checks, as `int` is used as `int64_t` (similar to `long long int`).